Key in a search term below to search our website.

 Responsible for: Working with the Ancient Mediterranean collections.

 Research interests: Ramesside Egyptian religion, texts and language.
 Pragmatics and Cognitive Linguistics.
 Early Egyptology, collectors and collecting.
+Archaeology and the antiquities market.

 Collection responsibility: Collections from Africa